 - 1. Log into the Grants Gateway as either a "Grantee" or "Grantee Contract Signatory". - 2.
-Click on the "View Opportunities" button under "View Available Opportunities". - 3.
-In the Search Criteria, enter the Grant Opportunity name "Translational Research Projects" and select the Department of Health as the Funding Agency. - 4.
+On the Grants Gateway home page, click the "View Opportunities" button". - 3.
+Use the search fields to locate an opportunity; search by State agency (NYSDOH) or enter the Grant Opportunity name "Translational Research Projects (TRP) in Spinal Cord Injury" - 4.
 Click on "Search" button to initiate the search. - 5.
 Click on the name of the Grant Opportunity from the search results grid and then select the "APPLY FOR GRANT OPPORTUNITY" button located bottom left of the Main page of the Grant Opportunity.

 Once the application is complete, prospective grantees are strongly encouraged to submit their applications at least 48 hours prior to the due date and time.
 This will allow sufficient opportunity for the applicant to obtain assistance and take corrective action should there be a technical issue with the submission process.
 Failure to leave adequate time to address issues identified during this process may jeopardize an applicant's ability to submit their application.
-Both DOH and Grants Reform staff are available to answer applicant's technical questions and provide technical assistance prior to the application due date and time.
-Contact information for the Grants Reform Team is available under Section IV.
+Both NYSDOH and Grants Gateway staff are available to answer applicant's technical questions and provide technical assistance prior to the application due date and time.
+Contact information for the Grants Gateway Team is available under Section IV.
 B. of this RFA.

-PLEASE NOTE: Although DOH and the Grants Reform staff will do their best to address concerns that are identified less than 48 hours prior to the due date and time, there is no guarantee that they will be resolved in time for the application to be submitted and, therefore, considered for funding.
+PLEASE NOTE: Although NYSDOH and the Grants Gateway staff will do their best to address concerns that are identified less than 48 hours prior to the due date and time, there is no guarantee that they will be resolved in time for the application to be submitted and, therefore, considered for funding.